wxtiles/wxtiles.github.io/getting-started/index.md

     }
 ```

-Using the tile url provided and substituting in an instance id and a time, and assuming that the level is 0, we can transform :
+Using the tile url provided and substituting in an instance id and a time, and assuming that the level is 0, we can transform:
 ```
 /wxtiles/tile/ncep-mrms-us-rotation-track-30/<instance>/<time>/<level>/{z}/{x}/{y}.png
 ```